christopherkobayashi/tapclean/docs/designing_new_scanners.md

 Checksum
 --------
-Some loader designers decided to protect data with one or more checksums, so that if the calculated checksum is not matching the expected one, probably a problem occurred while loading data from tape.
+A few tape loader designers decided to provide data with one or more checksums, so that if the calculated checksum is not matching the expected one, probably a problem occurred while loading data from tape.
 If a load error occurred, the data cannot be reliably used.
 Some loaders just cause a soft reset if a load error occurred, other ones give the user the chance to try and reload the file from its beginning.
 The presence of a checksum is crucial for once we find out all checksums in a tape match the expected values, we can almost surely say that data integrity has not been compromised at any point of the digitalization process nor by time.

 Post-data
 ---------
 Some turbo chunks have additional bytes just after the data section and they are not checksums.
 Sometimes they are just padding bytes.
-Sometimes they can be used to detect when the data chunk finished, which is useful in those cases different loaders use a similar data structure, but just one has got those additional bytes (example: "TDI F1" and "TDI F2").
+Sometimes they can be used to detect when the data chunk finished, which is useful in those cases different loaders use a similar data structure, but just one has got those additional bytes (practical example: deciding between "TDI F1" and "TDI F2").

 Trailer
 -------